plotly/dash-cytoscape/README.md

 npm run build:all-dev
 ```

+## Package manager

+Our preferred package manager for this project is Yarn.
+Therefore we use `yarn.lock` rather than `package-lock.json`.
+If you decide to start using npm for package management (which will create package-lock.json) and you commit this project to Dokku, make sure to delete `yarn.lock`.

 ## Dash Component Skeleton

 This repository contains the minimal set of code required to create your own custom Dash component.